F1 2027 Silly Season: Driver lineup predictions

 Nico Hülkenberg – Gabriel Bortoleto

 Hülkenberg will essentially become the Audi ambassador and help the team develop in its early years.
-2027 could be his final year, and Audi would then look to bring in a young talent in 2028.
+2027 could be his final year, and then Audi would bring in a young talent in 2028 (Freddie Slater is first in line).
+But for now, the Hulk stays.

-Bortoleto looks decent and probably won’t get replaced any time soon.
+Bortoleto looks decent and won’t get replaced any time soon.
 He is a reasonably fast racer, but more suited for a number two role.
+That is okay for Audi though, as long as they bring in a future star eventually.

 Cadillac